 - Marketing Automation: Whether it’s simply having a more efficient way to send and track personal email or you’re seeking full-blown marketing automation, the future of senior living marketing and sales involves marketing automation.
 Select a tool that supports forward-thinking and emerging marketing trends.

-- Do you have a reliable and robust process covering all data migration facets of extraction, translation, cleansing, and validation?
+- Do you have a reliable process covering all data migration facets of extraction, translation, cleansing, and validation?

-- Will you perform analysis and inspection of the information to validate data quality, and pinpoint required data and highlight gaps in the data from the current system?
+- Will you perform analysis and inspection of the information to validate data quality?
+Will you pinpoint required data and highlight gaps in the data from the current system?

 - Are you well versed in detailed mapping and transformation exercises to define migration rules, cleansing routines, and final execution plans?